A Semi-parametric Realized Joint Value-at-Risk and Expected Shortfall Regression Framework: INTRODUCTION

-Motivated by Taylor (2017) and Hansen, Huang and Shek (2011), we extend the ES-CAViaR framework through incorporating a measurement equation which models the dependence between realized measures and quantile.
-The new framework is named as Realized-ES-CAViaR.
-In addition, the scaled and sub-sampled realized measures are also employed, to tackle the micro-structure noise and potential inefficiency.
+The main contributions of the paper are as follows.
+Firstly, we propose a new non-parametric realized conditional autoregressive VaR framework (Realized-CAViaR).
+We show that the proposed Realized-CAViaR includes the Realized-GARCH as a special case, in terms of the VaR estimation and forecast.
+Secondly, the Realized-CAViaR framework is extended though incorporating various ES components, in order to jointly estimate and forecast VaR and ES, motivated by Hansen et al. (2012), Taylor (2019) and Gerlach and Wang (2020a).
+This new framework is called Realized-ES-CAViaR, which includes a measurement equation to model the dependence between the realized measure and the latent ES series.
+In addition, the scaled and sub-sampled realized measures are employed, to tackle the micro-structure noise and potential inefficiency.
 Moreover, an adaptive Bayesian MCMC algorithm is adopted to estimate the proposed models, extending that in Gerlach and Wang (2016).
-In the empirical study, the proposed Realized-ES-CAViaR models employing various realized measures as inputs, are assessed with their VaR and ES forecasting performance.
-Over the forecast period 2008-2016, the empirical results illustrate that Realized-ES-CAViaR models out-perform both the existing ES-CAViaR models and a range of competing models and methods such as the standard GARCH, realized GARCH models and conditional autoregressive Expectile (CARE, Taylor, 2008).
+In the empirical study, the proposed Realized-ES-CAViaR models employing various realized measures as inputs are assessed via their VaR and ES forecasting performance.
+Over the forecast period 2008--2016, the empirical results illustrate that Realized-ES-CAViaR models out-perform both the existing ES-CAViaR models and a range of competing models and methods, such as the standard GARCH, realized GARCH models and conditional autoregressive Expectile (CARE) (Taylor, 2008).

-The paper is organized as follows: Section \ref{model_section} briefly reviews the existing ES-CAViaR model and Realized-GARCH, and proposes the Realized-ES-CAViaR class of models.
+The paper is organized as follows.
+Section \ref{model_review} briefly reviews the existing ES-CAViaR and Realized-GARCH models.
+Section \ref{model_section} proposes the Realized-CAViaR and Realized-ES-CAViaR class of models.
 The associated likelihood and the adaptive Bayesian MCMC algorithm for parameter estimation are presented in Section \ref{beyesian_estimation_section}.
-The simulation studies are discussed in Section \ref{simulation_section}.
-Section \ref{realized_measure_section} reviews some realized measures.
-Section \ref{data_empirical_section} presents the forecasting study and back testing results.
+Section \ref{data_empirical_section} reviews the employed realized measures and presents the forecasting study and backtesting results.
 Section \ref{conclusion_section} concludes the paper and discusses future work.

 {